 The wheels of bureaucracy turn very slowly, and pulling permits is sometimes like pulling teeth.
 On your application, you will probably be asked to provide an approximate construction date.
 That’s a bit of a catch 22.
 This is because the city or county hasn’t told you if you can move forward yet.
 Getting a construction company to commit to a date, facing a delay in permit approval, and rescheduling the start date based on the construction firm’s availability can lead to a delay.
 If you are part of an HOA, you may face additional delays in receiving approval for your project.

 #2 Equipment Availability

-Depending on the company coming out to handle your building project, you may face setbacks due to lack of heavy equipment for site preparation and construction.
+Depending on the company coming out to handle your building project, you may face setbacks.
+These delays couble be due to a lack of heavy equipment for site preparation and construction.
 For example, a company could experience a breakdown of one of their own machines.
 Or, if you are using a small construction company that depends heavily on rental equipment, they may not be able to get their hands on the necessary equipment when they expected.
 This may be particularly likely to happen during the peak of construction season when lots of crews are out on jobs.
 Larger buildings require more specialized equipment to move the heavy components around, which is another reason complex steel buildings may take longer to complete.